High chemical affinity increases the robustness of biochemical oscillations: Analytical theory for and in disordered networks with high affinity

-{\bf An analytical expression for $\R$ and $T$ in disordered networks.} As in Ref.~\citenum{Barato2017}, we compute $\R$ from the ratio of the imaginary to real parts of the first non-zero eigenvalue ($\phi$) of the transition rate matrix associated with the Markov state network.
-We also approximate the period of oscillations by $T \approx 2\pi/|\Im[\phi]|$ and the correlation time by $\tau \approx -1/\Re[\phi]$.
-Formally, $T$ and $\tau$ depend on all the eigenvalues of the transition rate matrix.
-In the Supplementary Material (SM)~\cite{Supplemental}, we show that $\phi$ captures the important features of $T$ and $\tau$.
+As in Ref.~\citenum{Barato2017}, we compute $\R$ from the ratio of the imaginary to real parts of the first non-zero eigenvalue ($\phi$) of the transition rate matrix associated with the Markov state network.
+We approximate the period of oscillations by $T \approx 2\pi/|\Im[\phi]|$ and the correlation time by $\tau \approx -1/\Re[\phi]$, and $\R = |\Im[\phi]|/-\Re[\phi]$.
+Formally, $T$ and $\tau$ depend on all the eigenvalues of the transition rate matrix, but in Appendix~\ref{sec:eigenvalue}, we show that $\phi$ captures the important features of $T$ and $\tau$.